-Most of the structures within the palace were repurposed: Diocletian’s mausoleum was converted into a cathedral and the basement halls were turned into a garbage dump, but the outer walls and gates remained, as well as three of the 13 Egyptian sphinxes that Diocletian had used to decorate the palace.
+Most of the structures within the palace were re-purposed: Diocletian’s mausoleum was converted into a cathedral and the basement halls were turned into a garbage dump.
+However, the outer walls and gates remained, as well as three of the Egyptian sphinxes that Roman Emperor Diocletian had used to decorate the palace.

 Fifty years ago, archaeologists began excavating the basement of the palace and, finding it to be impressively intact, have been able to put together more pieces of the past.
 With a better understanding of both of the palace and of the people who have lived in it, they were able to complete a Diocletian’s Palace reconstruction.